Nowadays we often have only limited time for housework and hygiene is often neglected.

 The bacteria in our refrigerators, our hidden flatmates

-These cold storage rooms are present in nearly every home in the world, to everyone’s satisfaction.
+To everyone's satisfaction, these cold storage rooms are present in nearly every home in the world.
 No more diseases due to food conservation issues.

-Really?
-Not quite, because our refrigerators allow us to store food longer than they did in the past, but not for eternity.
+Is this really true?
+Not quite, since our refrigerators allow us to store food longer than they did in the past, but not for eternity.

 Why?
 Have you ever had an unpleasant smell in your nose when you opened the fridge?
 Have you discovered green spots on your food?
-After some time, even in your fridge, food starts to deteriorate.
+If you have, that's because after some time, food begins to deteriorate, even in your fridge.
 Bacteria that feed on our steaks, fresh pasta and cheese begin to multiply in an environment that is favourable for them.
-The visible expressions of this bacterial proliferation are odours and moulds.
+The visible signs of this bacterial proliferation are odours and moulds.